AndreiRadchenko/hassio-webrecognition/README.md

 ## Local web server for realtime face recognition by http request or web interface.

 After add-on installation open the web browser and go to [Home Assistant IP]: 5001.
 A "Samples page" will open, and there you can upload photos of known faces.
 To select a photo, press `Select`.
 Enter a name in the adjacent field, in one word without spaces.
+If you don't use all 5 photos, just delete name and leave field empty.
 For faster recognition I recommend using SD resolution images (1280x720 or 720x576 pix) and up to 60 kB size.
 Usually this image resolution gives the SD stream of the camera.
 The server allows you to specify up to 5 "known" faces with names.

 <img src="https://github.com/AndreiRadchenko/hassio-webrecognition/blob/main/img/chose_foto_name.jpg" width="100%"></img>